 • Did the applicant receive prior written approval of the Federal awarding agency for the pre-award costs?
-[A Federal awarding agency is authorized, at its option, to waive prior written approval in authorizing recipients to incur project costs 90 calendar days before the Federal awarding agency makes the Federal award.
+A Federal awarding agency is authorized, at its option, to waive prior written approval in authorizing recipients to incur project costs 90 calendar days before the Federal awarding agency makes the Federal award.
 Expenses more than 90 calendar days pre-award require prior approval of the Federal awarding agency.
-(See 2 C.F.R.
-200.308(d)).]
+(See 2 CFR § 200.308(e)(1)).

-35. Q. Are costs incurred in the preparation of a multiyear plan eligible for reimbursement as pre-award costs?
+Q37.
+Are costs incurred in the preparation of a multiyear plan eligible for reimbursement as pre-award costs?

-A. All applications for pre-award costs must meet the strict requirements of 2 C.F.R.
-200.458.
-In addition to other requirements, applicants will need to submit a scope of work for the preparation of the multiyear plan, and demonstrate that any costs incurred before the Federal award were necessary for the efficient and timely completion of that scope of work.
+A. All applications for pre-award costs must meet the strict requirements of 2 CFR § 200.458.
+In addition to other requirements, applicants will need to submit a scope of work for the preparation of the multiyear plan and demonstrate that any costs incurred before the Federal award were necessary for the efficient and timely completion of that scope of work.
 As stated in funding opportunity announcements for the Direct Component, Treasury does not anticipate that any costs incurred prior to August 15, 2014, the publication date of the interim final rule, will meet these requirements.
-Treasury's regulations specify elements for the multiyear plan.
-It is unlikely that applicants could have begun work necessary for the efficient and timely completion of the multiyear plan, and otherwise meet requirements in Treasury's regulations and OMB's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, before Treasury published criteria for the multiyear plan in the interim final rule that was effective October 14, 2014.
+Treasury's implementing regulations specify elements for the efficient and timely completion of the multiyear plan, and otherwise meet the applicable requirements in 31 CFR Part 34 and 2 CFR Part 200, before Treasury published criteria for the multiyear plan in the interim final rule that was effective October 14, 2014.